Basejump-AI/basejump-docs/getting-started/quickstart.md

 In order to get started chatting with your own data, you will need to add a datasource on the datasources page.
 We are focused on chatting with your database so we have built this feature out first.
 We will soon be adding the ability to upload CSV files as well as adding knowledge store datasources to help provide the AI with more context.

-You see that two database sources have already been added, the hr\_demo\_db and the shop\_demo\_db.
+You see that two database sources have already been added, the `HR Database` and the `Shop Database`.
 To add your own database, follow these steps:

 1. Click the 'Add Database' button